Escalation Guide for Contracting Parties

 are representative of the entire month and do not refer

 as of September 30," since several different and

 equally plausible interpretations are possible for such

-BLS before September 30.
+supplied to BLS well before September 30.

 (6) Provide for missing or discontinued data.

-Occasionally any given PPI may be unavailable for a particular
+Occasionally, a PPI may be unavailable for a particular

 supplied by a sufficient number of survey respondents

 to meet BLS publication standards.
 Highly detailed indexes are